Table of Contents

-Budgeting for business play an important role in management control system.
-It gives a brief understanding about what are budgets, what is budgeting and different types of budgeting methods i.e. zero based budgeting, incremental budgeting, traditional budgeting and activity based budgeting.
+Budgeting for business plays an important role in management control system.
+It gives a brief understanding of what are budgets, what are budgeting and its different methods i.e. zero-based, incremental, traditional and activity-based budgeting.

 Before we understand the different types of budgeting methods, let us understand the meaning of budget.